twl8n/tagging/readme.md

 Ok, uncertainty about weight:
 ((weight-unit:pounds and weight-value:5) or ( weight-unit:kg and weight-value:0.8)) and place:richmond and date:2003

-?Wrong, something can't happen simultaneously at two different times: owner:charlotte and (date:2003 and date:2002)
+Two dates means something is true at both times, and must mean two events.
+Distinct events cannot be simultaneous in a 4 dimensional universe: owner:charlotte and (date:2003 and date:2002)

 weight: requires tag:value